Bill Haley: Later career and death

-At the same time, Haley's drinking problem appeared to be getting worse.
-According to Martha, by this time, she and Bill fought all the time and she told him to stop drinking or move out.
-Eventually, he moved out into a room in their pool house.
+At the same time, Haley's alcoholism appeared to be worsening.
+According to Martha, by this time, she and Haley fought all the time and she told him to stop drinking or move out.
+Eventually, he moved into a room in their pool house.
 Martha still took care of him and sometimes, he would come in the house to eat, but he ate very little.
-"There were days we never saw him," said his daughter Martha Maria.
+"There were days we never saw him", said his daughter Martha Maria.
 In addition to Haley's drinking problems, it was becoming evident that he was also developing serious mental health issues.
 Martha Maria said, "It was like sometimes he was drunk even when he wasn't drinking."
-After being picked up by the Harlingen Police several times for alleged intoxication, Martha had a judge put Haley in the hospital, where he was seen by a psychiatrist, who said Bill's brain was overproducing a chemical, like adrenaline.
-The doctor prescribed a medication to stop the overproduction, but said Bill would have to stop drinking.
+After being picked up by the police in Harlingen, Texas several times for alleged intoxication, Martha had a judge put Haley in the hospital, where he was seen by a psychiatrist, who said Haley's brain was overproducing a chemical, like adrenaline.
+The doctor prescribed a medication to stop the overproduction, but said Haley would have to stop drinking.
 Martha said, "This is pointless."
 She took him home, however, fed him and gave him his first dose.
-As soon as he felt better, he went back out to his room in the pool house, and the downward spiral continued until his passing.
+As soon as he felt better, he went back out to his room in the pool house, and the downward spiral continued until his death.

-Media reports immediately following his death indicated that Haley displayed deranged and erratic behavior in his final weeks.
-According to a biography of Haley by John Swenson, released in 1982, Haley made a succession of bizarre, mostly monologue late-night phone calls to friends and relatives toward the end of his life in which he was semi-coherent, his first wife has been quoted as saying, "He would call you and ramble, dwelling on the past ...".
+Media reports immediately following his death indicated that Haley displayed deranged and erratic behavior in the final weeks of his life.
+According to a biography of Haley by John Swenson, released in 1982, Haley made a succession of bizarre, mostly monologue late-night phone calls to friends and relatives toward the end of his life in which he was semi-coherent.
+His first wife has been quoted as saying, "He would call you and ramble, dwelling on the past..."
 The biography also describes Haley painting the windows of his home black, but there is little other information available about his final days.